1LioNN/CaRnS/doc/sprint0/PB.md

 ---
 ---
 ## **Vendor**

+As **Vendor**, I want to be able to create a vendor account in order to see sell or rent out cars (B)

+*Criteria of Success*
+- New vendor user created

+---
+As **Vendor**, I want to be able to login to my account in order to see my profile (B)

+*Criteria of Success*
+- Pull up vendor user profile from DB and display

+---

 As a **Vendor**, I want to be able to create a “Vendor Account” so that I can rent out or sell vehicles.
 (B)